Lemon Thyme Chicken

-Onions / Garlic / Thyme (just the portion for the orzo) - Prep as directed.
-Store onions in one container and combine garlic and thyme in another.
+Onions / Garlic / Pancetta (for both the chicken and asparagus) - Prep as directed.
+Combine onions and portion of pancetta for chicken in one container.
+Store garlic and pancetta for asparagus in two separate containers.
 (Can be done up to 5 days ahead)

-To hot pan add olive oil and thyme sprigs.
-Cook until thyme becomes fragrant, ~2 minutes.
+Add olive oil and the rest of the pancetta to hot oil.
+Saute until pancetta is beginning to brown, 1 to 2 minutes.
 Reduce heat to medium.
-Add butter and asparagus with a pinch of salt.
+Add butter (the portion for the asparagus) and asparagus to pancetta.
 Cook, turning asparagus every couple minutes until asparagus is cooked through, 6 to 10 minutes (depending on thickness of spears).
-Zest lemon over asparagus.

 Used half wine and half stock.
 Mixed breasts with thighs.
 Also used turkey pancetta as we don't do pork.
 Was really good.1 Helpful

 Subbed bacon.
 Too many pans. we eat pretty light & family enjoyed the butter, hubs doesn’t eat asparagus usually but liked this, I didn’t like having to heat another pan to cook it.
 Made w brown rice as veggie boy only had asparagus rice bowl.0 Helpful

 I hate to have to agree with other reviews, but this was super oily for not a lot of payoff.
 Definitely not something we really enjoyed, I know it's bad when my husband says the asparagus was the best part!0 Helpful

 This was excellent and not greasy or salty for us.
 I made bowtie pasta instead of rice which worked fine.
 Fancy meal but not hard at all.0 Helpful